This Handbook contains everything you need to know about this Secret Compass epic expedition to the Democratic Republic of Congo.

 Terrain: cope with rough, rocky, wet, slippery, mountainous and steep terrain at altitudes up to 4,600m.

 Climate: deal with an exposed yet temperate climate.

 No previous experience is necessary to join this expedition but at a basic level, team members should be comfortable jogging for at least 45 minutes and be able to walk for eight hours per day for three consecutive days in the British hills (or equivalent) carrying 25kg.

 Vaccinations.
 Please seek advice from your health professional on recommended vaccinations.
 The NHS Fit For Travel site and Travel Health Pro are both useful.

 There is a high risk of malaria so you should seek advice on appropriate medication.
-You must have a valid Yellow Fever Vaccination certificate for entry to DRC.

 Dental.
 It is strongly recommended that you have a dental check up prior to departure.
 Dental problems far from help are very unpleasant.

 Rwanda.
 Bring US Dollars, to be changed into Rwandan Francs.
 ATMs accepting international transactions are available in Kigali.